 By this stage I wasn’t doing any shoulder work in the gym anymore – I was too weak to lateral raise even a few kilos.
 I started to wake up with a sore shoulder in the middle of the night or in the morning, meaning I had to start sleeping on my left side only.
 It was starting to affect my day-to-day life.

-I saw a new physio the following year back in New Zealand, maybe six months later.
+I saw a new physio the following year back in Auckland, maybe six months later.
 Her diagnosis was a bad subscapularis and some bicep tendonitis.
 I must have visited her about ten times, and each time was the same thing.
 She’d do some assessments, I’d tell her it still hurts, and then it was just the same advice as last week.
 Do more exercises, strengthen it up.
 Every morning I was doing shoulder rehab exercises, dozens of them.
 The shoulder improved slightly (maybe, I don’t even know for sure) but nowhere near to 100%.

 After no real results with the physio, I finally went to see my GP.
 His diagnosis was chronic inflammation of the bursa, or bursitis.
 The bursa is a little sack of fluid between your neck and shoulder.
 Since the problem had been going on for so long (around ten months now) my GP recommended a cortisone (steroid) injection, because he said no amount of physio would fix such heavy inflammation.
 A few days later I visited a clinic and they did the injection under ultrasound.
 I saw my big inflamed bursa on the screen.